mariaedk/mariaedk/README.md

 - Student of Computer Science.
 - Java backend Developer.
 - IoT enthusiast.
-- Focusing on my university's final project.
+- Focusing on my course's final project.

 ### Where can you find me?